G4Y8u9/G4Y8u9_Subtitles/G4Y8u9_Subtitles/未发布 TLOU2/Script.md

 - Joel: Because I let them run their tests, and when I saw that they were useless, I got us out of there--
 - Ellie: How do you know they were useless?
 Maybe if you just woulda given them more time, they could have figured something out--
 - Joel: Ellie!
 There was no cure.
 There's nothing that could've helped these people or anybody else.
 I know you wish things were different -- I wish things were different.
 But they ain't.
+## 艾莉 西雅图 第3天
+### 艾莉在水族馆 被狗袭击
+- Ellie: Oh no!
+Ahh!
+Jesus.
+Fuck!
+Shit.
+Stupid dog.
+### 艾莉杀死欧文和梅尔
+- Owen: That engine's fast enough, we can beat her there.
+- Mel: People don't come back from that island!
+- Owen: How many times has Abby risked her life for you?
+- Mel: She chose this.
+I'm not fucking going there,
+- Owen: Then don't!
+Go back.
+- Mel: Fuck you, Owen…
+- Ellie: Hands up.
+Where's Abby?
+- Owen: You're that girl from Jackson.
+- Ellie: Tell me where she went.
+- Mel: How do we know you won't kill us?
+- Owen: You give her what she wants and we're dead.
+- Ellie: You guys can survive this.
+I just need her.
+- Owen: Bullshit.
+- Ellie: You.
+Come here.
+Fucking get over here!
+Point to where she is on this map.
+And then you.
+It better fucking match up.
+- Mel: Okay--
+- Owen: What are you doing?
+- Mel: She's probably dead anyway!
+- Owen: It is not worth it.
+- Ellie: Stop!
+- Owen: We can talk about--
+- Ellie: Back the fuck up!
+Point to where she is.
+Fucking point--!
+- Mel: Owen!
+- Ellie: Tell me where Abby is.
+- Owen: She's…
+- Ellie: Where the fuck is she?
+- Owen: (inaudible)
+- Ellie: No, no, no… Oh fuck… Oh fuck.
+- Tommy: Ellie.
+Whoa, whoa, whoa! Неу…
+- Ellie: I'm sorry.
+- Tommy: It's all right.
+Come on, let's go.
+Let's go.
+It's all right.
 ## 埃比 西雅图第3天
 ### 埃比追杀到剧院
 - Tommy: Fuckin' Jesse… Think I don't know what real gold looks like… Wait'll you see this, you sumbitch.
 She gonna love it.